dr-m/cbmconvert/README.md

 ## Installation

 You can build, test, and install the code as follows.
-But see below how to create installation packages for various operating systems.
+See [separate instructions](PACKAGING.md) how to create installation packages for various operating systems.

 ```sh
 mkdir build